 Welcome to Defensible Business Valuations™ the quarterly newsletter of Shannon Pratt Business Valuations, Inc. Each issue contains articles related to business valuation, including recent court cases, advice for working with business valuation professionals, appraisal methods, and more.
 Some of these articles have been authored by Dr. Shannon Pratt, one of the country's leading business appraisers and experts.

 For your convenience, we have archived past newsletter issues by year and quarter.
 You will need Adobe Reader version 7 or higher to read the newsletter, which is in .PDF format.
-If you do not have Reader, please visit http://get.adobe.com/reader to download the latest free version of Adobe Reader
+If you do not have Adobe Reader, please visit https://get.adobe.com/reader/ to download the latest free version of Adobe Reader

 Click on the links below to access the current issue or the archived issues of our quarterly newsletter - Defensible Business Valuations™.